1. 4.13 Custom elements

 Tries to upgrade all shadow-including inclusive descendant elements of root, even if they are not connected.

 Element definition is a process of adding a custom element definition to the CustomElementRegistry.
 This is accomplished by the define() method.
-When invoked, the define(name, constructor, options) method must run these steps:
+The define(name, constructor, options) method steps are:

 1. If IsConstructor(constructor) is false, then throw a TypeError.